7 Psychology Books Like Maybe You Should Talk To Someone

 Viktor Frankl is an Austrian psychiatrist/psychotherapist in Austria.
 He started logotherapy or existential psychotherapy as well.
 Well, it is a memoir for the first half.
 So Viktor Frankl was a Jewish Austrian who went through the Holocaust.
 The majority of his family was murdered in the Holocaust, and he was sent to multiple concentration camps.

-The ways he observed how people and their attitudes and their perspectives in life made or broke them were extraordinary.
+How he observed how people’s attitudes and perspectives in life made or broke them was extraordinary.
 He talks a lot about the responsibility that a person has in their own lives and being able to, despite suffering, be able to live a good life.
-I like that concept because Buddhism is based on suffering, and there’s a huge overlap there.
+I like that concept because Buddhism is based on suffering, and there’s a huge overlap.

-The second part of the book is more about how Viktor started therapy, an existential branch of psychotherapy, and how that developed the main components of what things he likes to explore.
-All the basic theory is very well written as a memoir similar to Maybe You Should Talk To Someone.
+The book’s second part is more about how Viktor started therapy, an existential branch of psychotherapy, and how that developed the main components of what things he likes to explore.
+All the basic theories are very well written as a memoir similar to Maybe You Should Talk To Someone.
 A little bit of a limitation is that he is repetitive in his theories.
 But other than that, it’s an easy read.

 Author: Viktor E. Frankl